vishravarsr/ubuntu-custom-docker/README.md

 # Output
-You will get an iso file generated in the current project directory which can be installed either in a pc or as a virtual box
+You will get an iso file generated in the current project directory which can be installed either in a pc or as a virtual box After the installation, you will find the setup-docker.sh under /root

 # TODO
 Download the ubuntu iso as part of installer script